aljouieLab/continuity-of-Meropenem/README.md

   13. Allergy to any of the following antibiotics (Ampicillin/Amoxicillin, Penicillin, Ceftriaxone/Ceftazidime, Tazocin, Cefepime)
   14. Is there an acceptable alternative oral antibiotic

-The repo contains example data genrated with random function (not actual data)
+The repo contains de-identified and anonymized data genrated during the study in accordance with the IRB

 Research Team:
 Principal Investigator: Dr. Jaber Abdullah,